This Is the Best Time to Buy These 43 Cheap Finds Throughout the Year

 July: Best time to buy jewelry, ice cream

-• Summer apparel: In the middle of the season you'll start to see prices start to drop.
+• Summer apparel: In the middle of the season you’ll start to see prices start to drop.
+Make sure they last until next year and beyond with these tips for taking care of summer clothes.

 • Picnic supplies: Once the 4th of July has passed, pick up discounted picnic and party supplies.